salim0mans/Population-Genetics/Genotype Imputation - usage and validation/6-Calculate Accuracy.md

 ### Calculating accuracy metrics

 There are different tools to calculate metrics, some are built-in within imputation software (mostly R^2 and Dosage R^2), and others are standalone scripts that are publicly available.
-- Imputation Accuracy Calculator by TorkamaniLab (github), <a href="https://github.com/TorkamaniLab/imputation_accuracy_calculator">found here</a>.
+- Imputation Accuracy Calculator by TorkamaniLab (github), <a href="https://github.com/TorkamaniLab/imputation_accuracy_calculator">can be found here</a>.
-- Hap.py calculator by Illumina (github), <a href="https://github.com/Illumina/hap.py/blob/master/doc/happy.md">found here</a>.
+- Hap.py calculator by Illumina (github), <a href="https://github.com/Illumina/hap.py/blob/master/doc/happy.md">can be found here</a>.

 ### 1-Imputation Accuracy Calculator
 This tools needs the following inputs: the imputed file to be tested, the masked input file for imputation, named genotype array (GA), and a whole genome sequencing file (WGS) to represent the ground truth reference of comparison.